HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 <img src="images/gateway-configure-function.png" width="600">

-Ther are three variables to be configured:
+There are three variables to be configured:

 1. ```flow.set('manager','582857')```, the manager name is the one registered on the Watson IoT Platform (detailed guide under the __Create a Manager Device__ section in the [Basic-Setup-Guide](../Basic-Setup-Guide/README.md)), and the one used here is __582857__